Aragatsotn Region in Armenia

 In the Middle Ages the northern part of Aragatsotn was called Amberd province.
 In the 9 th – 11 th centuries the land was a part of Pakhlavuni princedom.
 In the 14 th century the territory was plundered and devastated by the armies of Tamerlan.
 In the beginning of the 16 th century the area belonged to Sefevid Iran .
 In 1639 Aragatsotn was a part of Yerevan khanate and in 1828 together with the areas of East Armenia was annexed to Russia .

 The picturesque city of Ashtarak is located at the southern foot of Mount Aragats on both banks of the river Kasagh.
 It became the city in 1963 when it started to develop as a satellite city of Yerevan ; it had been just a little village before.
 But the early development of civilization on this land is reflected by numerous architectural monuments of different historical periods (from the 2 nd millennium BC to the 18 th century AD).
 The most known historical Ashtarak monuments are the unique three-arch bridge from squared tuff across the river Kasagh with the stepped parapet (17 th century), Karmravor church (7 th century), Tsiranavor (5 th -6 th centuries), St. Marine (1281).
-Near the churches and all over the territory are scattered intricately cut khachkars.
+Near the churches and all over the territory you can see intricately cut khachkars - stone steles with carved image of a cross.
 In the vicinities of Ashtarak in the village of Akhuk there are burial places of pagans and Christian tsars of Arshakid dynasty.